Allegheny-Computer-Science-300-S2021/lab04_sol/writing/report_student.md

 #### Report

 ### Known and Unknown Sequence Matching
 Provide your proof of the matching here.
+Please also explain your reasoning behind argument using clear and meaningful language, in addition to a screen shot which can be placed below by modifying the markdown code.

 TODO